Chapter 1 (Legion): Filming

 Gonzales had not seen any of the X-Men films, which was seen as an advantage for the series to create its own visual style.
 A "23,000-square-foot set" for the corridors and "vast day room" of the Clockworks Mental Hospital was constructed in a former supermarket warehouse in Burnaby, just southeast of Vancouver.
 Exteriors for the building were shot at the University of British Columbia "where they have a lot of that sixties and seventies brutalist architecture" that is often seen in government and institutional buildings.

 The episode was shot over 21 days, and featured a large amount of in-camera effects rather than just CGI.
 For instance, Hawley said that one day of filming was "upside-down day, so you're not just setting up a camera with two people talking.
 We're trying to tell the story with the camera and the visuals ... we're ambitious."
-For the two sequences where Haller destroys elements of his environment, Hawley particularly wanted to avoid visual effects so that it was believable that the character was actually doing it himself.
-For the scene where a kitchen explodes around Haller, a "repeatable camera arm, high-speed, high-frame" was used to film the set as kitchen items were exploded from drawers and cabinets for real.
+For the two sequences where David destroys elements of his environment, Hawley particularly wanted to avoid visual effects so that it was believable that the character was actually doing it himself.
+For the scene where a kitchen explodes around David, a "repeatable camera arm, high-speed, high-frame" was used to film the set as kitchen items were exploded from drawers and cabinets for real.
 The camera, called the Bolt, weighs 2000 lb and runs on a track.
 It "will do a two-second move, or three-second move, and it shoots about 1,000 frames a second."
 The set decorator provided doubles and triples of the kitchen elements, which were blown across the room in multiple takes by 30 to 40 air cannons.
 This provided "the raw material for a 3-D spin in a kitchen of chaos"; all the filmed elements were then layered over Stevens, who was filmed separately with the camera on the same set.
-A similar process was used for the other sequence, where Haller destroys a table in the interrogation room, with plates filmed showing Stevens' acting, stunt men flying backwards, and a table being blown up, that were later layered together.
+A similar process was used for the other sequence, where David destroys a table in the interrogation room, with plates filmed showing Stevens' acting, stunt men flying backwards, and a table being blown up, that were later layered together.